Jonathan Dubasin: Club career

 Born in La Seu d'Urgell, Lleida, Catalonia to Belgian parents from Namur, Dubasin joined Girona FC's youth setup in March 2018, after spells with Club Atlètic Segre and FC Andorra.
 On 18 July 2019, after finishing his formation, he was loaned to Tercera División side UE Figueres for the season.

-On 7 October 2020, Dubasin moved to Segunda División B side UE Llagostera, also on a one season loan.
+On 7 October 2020, Dubasin moved to Segunda División B side UE Llagostera, also on a one-season loan.
 The following 3 August, he joined UD Logroñés in Primera División RFEF, also on a temporary one season deal.

-On 19 July 2022, Dubasin signed a three-year contract with Albacete Balompié, newly-promoted to Segunda División.
+On 19 July 2022, Dubasin signed a three-year contract with Albacete Balompié, newly promoted to Segunda División.
 He made his professional debut on 15 August, coming on as a second-half substitute for Rubén Martínez in a 2–1 away win against CD Lugo.

 On 3 July 2023, Albacete reached an agreement with Swiss club FC Basel for the transfer of Dubasin.
 Basel confirmed the transfer on the same day, stating that Dubasin had signed a four-year contract.
 He joined Basel's first team for their 2023–24 season under head coach Timo Schultz.
 After playing in two test games, Dubasin played his domestic league debut for the club in the away game in the Kybunpark on 22 July as Basel were defeated 2–1 by St. Gallen.
 He scored his first goal for his new team in the Swiss Cup second round away game on 16 September.
 Dubasin was substituted on in the 72nd minute and it was the team's sixth goal, as Basel went on to win 8–0 against amateur club FC Bosporus.
 He scored his first league goal for the team in the away game in Cornaredo on 6 December.
 It was the first goal of the match, as Basel went on to win 3–1 against Lugano.

 On 23 December, Basel announced that they were loaning Dubasin out to Real Oviedo, in the second highest Spanish league, until the end of the season and the loan-contract had a purchase option.
 They also said that the loan move was primarily for personal reasons.
 During his time with FCB early in the season, Dubasin was out for a long time on with a ligament injury in his foot.
 By the winter break he had made eleven appearances in all competitions (ten league, one cup), in which he scored three goals and made one assist.

 On 26 July 2024, Dubasin joined fellow Spanish second division side Sporting de Gijón on loan for the entire 2024–25 season.
 On 19 June of the following year, he signed a permanent three-year deal with the club.

+On 27 July 2026, after scoring a career-best 17 goals during the campaign, Dubasin agreed to a four-year contract with La Liga side CA Osasuna, for a fee of € 4 million plus variables.